Last Updated on September 23, 2020 by Corinne Schmitt

 Has it been a while since you noticed a healthy glow when you look in the mirror?
 If your skin is sallow and dull, it’s time to make a change.
-Here are six ways to wake up tired-looking skin.

 1. If you’ve been having a hard time sleeping, your blood flow might be restricted.
 While you’re awake and in a vertical position, your blood and other fluids circulate down, thanks to gravity.
 When you’re sleeping and flat, your blood flow is more balanced.
 If you didn’t get a lot of beauty sleep, that balanced blood flow didn’t get to do its thing.
 Splash your face with extra cold water, which should help boost your circulation and add some color.

 2. Look for skincare products that contain certain ingredients that will help increase blood flow, like rosemary, peppermint, ginseng, and spearmint.
-These ingredients will also help dilate your blood vesses.
+These ingredients will also help dilate your blood vessels.
 However, if you have redness, sensitive skin, or rosacea, don’t apply these ingredients.

 3. Choose a bright blush to fake looking awake.
 Put it high on your cheeks to mimic a healthy glow.
 Plus, pretty blush makes a great gift for her, along with fresh flowers sell Mothers Day flowers.